ibm-cloud-docs/speech-to-text/developer-overview.md

 You can use a custom language model, a custom acoustic model, or both for speech recognition with any of the service's interfaces.

-You must have the Standard pricing plan to use language model or acoustic model customization.
+You must have the Plus, Standard, or Premium pricing plan to use language model or acoustic model customization.
 Users of the Lite plan cannot use the customization interface.
-For more information, see the [pricing page](https://www.ibm.com/cloud/watson-speech-to-text/pricing){: external} for the {{site.data.keyword.speechtotextshort}} service.
+For more information, see the [Pricing FAQs](/docs/speech-to-text?topic=speech-to-text-faq-pricing).
 {: note}

 The grammars feature is beta functionality.